epfml/disco/mobile-browser-based-version/server/README.md

 :exclamation: Important!
 | :exclamation:  This is very important   |
 |-----------------------------------------|
-When deploying check that in the google cloud console -> app enginer -> versions, that no new instance is created as this will increase the cloud costs.
+When deploying check that in the google cloud console -> app engine -> versions, that no new instance is created as this will increase the cloud costs.
 This should not happen in principle due to the "--version dev" flag, it is however a good idea to check this the first time you run this command.

 Some useful resources: